rubenleikarnes/dotfiles/README.md

 ln -s ~/Projects/dotfiles/.bash_profile ~/.bash_profile
 ```

-I'll hopefully find a better way to meke the symlinks in the future, but this will work until then.
+I'll hopefully find a better way to make the symlinks in the future, but this will work until then.

 ## Terminal settings